dotnet/training-tutorials/content/asp.net/getting-started/controllers-actions.md

 > Note that you can actually visit the `PersonController` if you run your app at this time and navigate to `~/Person` in the browser, but you will see an error because we haven't yet added a [view](views.md).
 You can, however, create a breakpoint in your controller on the `return View();` statement, which would allow you see execution flow through to that point.

 ## Routing for Controllers and Actions
 When configured, a route is a pattern that is matched against an incoming request that helps the framework determine which controller and action should be invoked to respond to the caller.
-The [routing](routing.md) configured in the [project template](mvc.md) faciliates this, and you don't need to wire up anything custom to make your project work provided you follow the default convetion.
+The [routing](routing.md) configured in the [project template](mvc.md) faciliates this, and you don't need to wire up anything custom to make your project work provided you follow the default convention.
 Here are some examples of how your application will respond:

 | Route           | Controller | Action  | Reason                                                                                                                                    |
 |-----------------|------------|---------|-------------------------------------------------------------------------------------------------------------------------------------------|